tundish/proclets/README.rst

 Proclets
 ::::::::

-A Pythonic implementation of Proclets and related structures.
+For just a single state machine, or a whole universe of interacting objects, The **Proclet** is a tool developed over decades to unify the worlds of mathematical modelling and software architecture.

-Primary reference is `Proclets: A framework for lightweight interacting workflow processes` as submitted 2001 to the International Journal of Cooperative Information Systems by Van der Aalst, Barthelmess, Ellis and Wainer.
+This package gives you a Pythonic implementation of Proclets and their related structures.

 Status
 ++++++

-This project is pre-alpha and under continuous development.
+This project was new in 2021 and is under continuous development.